 In the course of his career, Hamilton has had assignments in more than 50 countries.
 In addition to covering foreign news, Hamilton has written extensively on foreign news gathering and sought to improve it.
 In the mid-1980s he created and directed a Society of Professional Journalist’s project to develop techniques for local reporting of foreign news, especially on relations with developing countries.
 He later contributed to a similar project for the American Society of Newspaper Editors.
 In the 1980s, the National Journal said Hamilton has shaped public opinion about the complexity of US -Third World relations “more than any other single journalist.”

-Hamilton’s most recent book, published in 2020, is Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda.
-His previous book, Journalism’s Roving Eye: A History of American News gathering Abroad, won the Goldsmith Prize from the Shorenstein Center on Press, Politics & Public Policy, the Book of the Year Award from the American Journalism Historians Association, and the Tankard Award from the Association of Educators in Journalism and Mass Communication.
+Hamilton’s most recent book is The French 75.
+His previous book, published in 2020, was Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda.
+Both that book and Journalism’s Roving Eye: A History of American News gathering Abroad won the Goldsmith Prize from the Shorenstein Center on Press, Politics & Public Policy, the Book of the Year Award from the American Journalism Historians Association, and the Tankard Award from the Association of Educators in Journalism and Mass Communication.

 Hamilton’s other books are Main Street America and the Third World; Entangling Alliances: How the Third World Shapes Our Lives; Edgar Snow: A Biography; Hold the Press: The Inside Story on Newspapers (with George Krimsky); and Casanova Was a Book Lover: And Other Naked Truths and Provocative Curiosities about the Writing, Selling, and Reading of Books.
 He is editor of the LSU Press book series “From Our Correspondent.”